jyyulab/NetBID/docs/docs/advanced_analysis/advanced_analysis.md

 ---
-title: "Advanced analysis"
+title: "- Advanced analysis"
 layout: default
-nav_order: 4
+nav_order: 6
 permalink:  /docs/advanced_analysis
-has_children: no
 ---

-# Advanced analysis and visualization
+## Advanced analysis and visualization

 The purpose of this part: